 Location targeting helps you get your ad in front of people in a specific geographic location.
-You can target by country, region, metro area or postal code.
+You can target by country, region, metro area, postal code, or designated market area (DMA).
 We recommend choosing targeting locations based on places where your customers live and where your business can serve them.

 Note: The default location used in Ads Manager is your business' country.
 For example, US businesses will default to targeting people located in the United States.

 - Click Countries, regions, and metros to add larger geographic locations

 - Click Postal codes to add specific cities and towns